1998

 ● Just hypothetically, if God did not exist, what (instead of God’s will, which would guide us if He did exist) should guide our actions?
 Should it be, for example, to help, to improve the well-being of, our fellow man?
 Or perhaps to advance our own will, or values, or goals, or wishes?
 And, given the answer to this hypothetical question; if we then bring God back into the picture, and again assume that He exists, what is the relationship between the two desiderata?
 That is, suppose we say that, absent God, we ought to strive to improve man’s well-being; when we reintroduce God, and His will; what role should man’s well-being play in our actions?
 Should we, in deciding on a course of action, totally disregard the action’s effect on man’s well-being, focusing exclusively on whatever we perceive God’s will to be?
 Or should we give some weight to the effect on man, along with the carrying out of God’s will?

 Would one, even one who believes in doing God’s will, be unreasonable to take the following position?: “I have been unable to determine what God’s will is (though I’ll keep trying to discern it); and so I’ve decided, in the meantime, to attempt to carry out my own will . . . to attempt to advance my values.
-And [for example] my overriding value is optimizing the well-being of mankind.”
+And (for example) my overriding value is maximizing the well-being of mankind.”

 ● 9-7-1998: Why would one envy Mozart, or Beethoven, or Shakespeare, or Einstein? . . .
 They’re dead . . .
 (That is, if you were, say, Mozart, right now, you’d be dead . . ..)

 ● 9-8-1998: If you don’t vote, don’t complain. . . .
-To not vote is in effect to vote against whom and what you would vote for if you did vote.
+To not vote is in effect to vote against whom and what you’d vote for if you did vote.
 To not vote is to vote for the opposition.

 ● A punishment fitting the crime . . . a response fitting, or appropriate to, the stimulus.